Table of Contents

 - Security.
 Google is increasingly using security as a ranking factor.
 You need a security certificate on your website, or you could be penalized.
 Security certificates are tools that encrypt data sent between users and websites to protect privacy.
 You can recognize a site that’s protected by the HTTPS (HyperText Transfer Protocol Secure) protocol.

 - User experience (UX).
 Users should be able to easily navigate your site and find what they’re looking for.
 This includes factors such as menus, page-loading speed, and layout.

 - Metadata.
 This refers to tags and meta descriptions, signals that help search engines identify what your content is about.
 Title tags and descriptions allow Google to produce snippets, the short descriptions people see when they do a search.
 This can help you get more clicks to your site.

 - Mobile-friendliness.
 According to Statista, more than half of all global internet traffic now comes from mobile devices.
 In the future, mobile will most likely become even more dominant.
-That’s why Google has a Mobile-Friendly Test to make sure your site is optimized for mobile.
+That’s why Google has a Mobile-Friendly Test to ensure your site is optimized for mobile.

 - These are just some of the leading factors Google currently considers when ranking websites.
 SEO is actually a complex art that demands attention to a wide variety of details.

 As long as people use search engines to find websites and the information they’re seeking, SEO will continue to be a crucial consideration for businesses.
 The following are some of the leading reasons why you need to create a strong SEO & Local SEO strategy for your business.

 Even in the age of social media, Google still drives an immense amount of traffic.
 According to one study, Google drives 300% more traffic to websites than social media.
 SEO is also 85% more effective than PPC advertising for driving traffic.